robric/wiki-contrail-controller/QoS.md

     1. If packet is IP packet, then it specifes DSCP value to be written on packet
     2. If packet is non-IP layer-2 packet, then it specifies 802.1p value to be written on packet

-2. Queue: specifies minimum and maximum bandwidth values and priority of the traffic.
+2. Queue: Specifies priority of the traffic, in future bandwidth properties can be set on this entity.

 3. QoS config object: specifies a mapping from DSCP, 802.1p and MPLS EXP values to corresponding forwarding class.
 It also has a trusted mode to specify if QoS bits in packet should be honored or not.
     1. If packet is IP packet then DSCP map would be used to lookup and corresponding forwarding class will be applied.